Sunbury, Georgia: Establishment of the town

 On June 20, 1758, Mark Carr and several other men from the area agreed to establish a town on Carr's land.
 Carr oversaw much of the planning for this new town, including the town's layout, the architectural style that would be used for the buildings, and the cost for each land lot.
 Each of the 496 lots would measure 70 ft by 130 ft and would surround three town squares, similar in layout to Savannah, Georgia, which had a unique system of squares.
 These three squares were named King's Square, Meeting Square, and Church Square.
-Additionally, buildings built in the town were constructed of wood and tabby concrete.
+Additionally, buildings built in the town were constructed from wood and tabby concrete.
 At the time, it was the first and only town in Saint John's Parish, which consisted of all of present-day Liberty County, Georgia.
 The parish contained one other settlement within its boundaries, Midway, which had been founded by New England Puritans around 1752.
 Prior to their move to Georgia, these Congregationalists had lived in Dorchester, South Carolina.
 Within several years of their settlement, they were having a sizeable impact on the economy of Georgia, primarily farming rice.

 The new town was named Sunbury, most likely after Carr's ancestral English home of Sunbury-on-Thames.
 Variant names for the town included "Sunbery" and "Sunbury Landing", and the harbor that separated Sunbury from a nearby small island was known as the Sunbury Channel.
 Additionally, a small tidal stream located several miles from the settlement is known as Sunbury Creek.

 Around the time of its establishment, the town had five wharves operated by local merchant companies, which purchased goods from Savannah and transported them to the town via sloops.
 In 1761, the town became Georgia's second port of entry and quickly rose in prominence, soon rivalling Savannah in terms of economic importance.
 Discussing the town in a 1763 letter to Lord Halifax, James Wright, the governor of Georgia, wrote the following: